 With summer on its way, it’s a good time to start planning any home renovations you want in place by the time the weather warms up.
 Kitchens are one of the most popular rooms in the house to renovate, and keeping the heart of your home well-appointed is one of the best ways to increase the resale value of your home.
 But what can you do now during the coldest time of year in Toronto?
 Plenty, actually!
-You can get the ball rolling, identify and get estimates from building and plumbing contractors, price the fixtures and fittings you want installed and get any plans you need drawn up and approved.
+You can get the ball rolling, identify and get estimates from building and plumbing contractors, price the fixtures and fittings you want to be installed and get any plans you need drawn up and approved.

 Typical Kitchen Renos

-Kitchen renovations usually fall into the category of either a minor or a major remodelling project.
+Kitchen renovations usually fall into the category of either a minor or a major remodeling project.
 In recent research conducted by Remodeling Magazine, statistics showed that a minor project is listed in 5th place of the most popular home improvement projects.
 Homeowners typically recoup 78.3% of the total cost of a minor project when they sell the house.
-A major kitchen remodelling project ranks 9th and the homeowner has a 72.1% percentage of recouping costs.
+A major kitchen remodeling project ranks 9th and the homeowner has a 72.1% percentage of recouping costs.
 This kind of return makes it a worthwhile investment to spend money employing qualified building and plumbing contractors for the job.

 Minor Kitchen Remodel

-A minor kitchen reno project is mostly a “facelift” – a clean-up, touch-up and general repair job, which requires the use of carpenters, painters and plumbing contractors, and typically carries a total cost of between $20,000 and $25,000.
+A minor kitchen reno project is mostly a “facelift” – a clean-up, touch-up, and general repair job, which requires the use of carpenters, painters and plumbing contractors, and typically carries a total cost of between $20,000 and $25,000.